Indonesian Chicken Salad

 For the Dressing:

 • Creamy peanut butter – This gives the dressing its nutty flavor and thickens it up.
-Use natural peanut butter, if possible, for the best peanut flavor.
+For the best peanut flavor, use natural peanut butter.

 • Rice vinegar – Adds a gentle acidity.